-A graphical user interface (GUI) software package is in development for Communication with NPM3100E and NPM3100U devices.
-A complete description of the GUI application can be found on the Quaesta Instruments website: Available Qtr 4 of 2015
+A Windows graphical user interface (GUI) software package is in development for Communication with NPM3100E and NPM3100U devices.

 6.8.3.2 NPM3100E Web Browser GUI

 The NPM3100E has a built-in web browser interface that can be used within common web browser tools such as Firefox or Chrome.
 To access the Web Interface, go to http://XXX.XXX.XXX.XXX where XXX.XXX.XXX is the device's IP address.
 Make sure the device is reachable from your PC.
 Contact your network admiistrator if you need help viewing, setting, and/or understanding your PC's network settings such as the Subnet Mask and Gateway settings.